airo-ugent/airo-mono/airo-blender/docs/tutorials/01_the_python_api/README.md

 * Running Python scripts and some basic command
 * Rendering an image
 * Enabling Blender's ray tracer: Cycles
-* Saving additional annotations, e.g. the center of an object
+* Saving additional annotations, e.g. the pose of an object

 > The full Blender Python API docs can be [here](https://docs.blender.org/api/current/index.html).